kSDOT/NetworkMonitorGIT/README.md

 Personal use application that monitors current network traffic.
 Not tested on other devices.
 Uses c++/qt and npcap for packet capturing.
-To run you need admin access, npcap, qt dlls.
+To run you need npcap, qt dlls.
-Demo video included in case u're curious :).
+Working Demo video included.